Grand ballet in four acts and six scenes

 The version of the Pas de Diane widely known today was choreographed by Agrippina Vaganova in 1935 when she staged a new production of La Esmeralda at the Kirov/Mariinsky Theatre for the ballerina Tatyana Vecheslova.
 For this revival, Vaganova resurrected the Pas de Diane and inserted it into the second act as a show-piece for the young Galina Ulanova and Vakhtang Chabukiani.
 She rechristened the Pas de Diane as the Diane et Actéon Pas de deux, changed the lead male role to the hunter Actaeon and removed the role of the Satyr.
 It is suspected that it was Vaganova who added the small corps de ballet of Diana’s nymphs, but that has yet to be confirmed.
 Vaganova also added a new variation for Diana, which was originally composed by Riccardo Drigo as a new variation for the Grand Pas des fleurs in the second act of La Esmeralda and utilised the original music for Diana’s variation as a waltz for the twelve nymphs.
 The choreography for Actaeon that is still danced today is by Chabukiani.

 However, Vaganova’s changing of the scheme, especially the changing of the male character to Actaeon, is both very confusing and bizarre.
 Actaeon was never romantically involved with Diana, but he did have one association with her and the myth of their encounter is one of the most famous of Greek and Roman myths.
 Actaeon was a very proficient hunter, who had been trained in the art of Chiron, the wise centaur.
 One day, while out hunting, he entered the part of the forest sacred to Diana and stumbled upon her and her nymphs bathing naked.
-Diana was so furious with his insolence that she punished Actaeon – she transformed him into a stag and he was hunted down and killed by his own hunting dogs, who didn’t recognise him as their master.
+Diana was so furious with his insolence that she punished Actaeon by transforming him into a stag and he was subsequently hunted down and killed by his own hunting dogs, who did not recognise him as their master.

 - Beaumont, Cyril (1937) Complete Book of Ballets.
 London, UK: Putnam